Rachel Ramsey: NCAA career

 During her senior year (2014–15), she again appeared in all 41 Gopher's games, hence competing in every game during her NCAA career.
 She was named team co-captain and had a personal best +49 rating.
 With 33 points, she ranked second nationally in defensive scoring.
 She was again recognized as the WCHA Defensive Player of the year, first-team all-star, and first-team All-American.
 She was a second-team USCHO pick.
 Her most prestigious award was her selection as a Patty Kazmaier Award top-ten finalist, the award for the best female college hockey player in the country.

-After College Hockey
+NCAA Statistics

+Post-NCAA Career

-Ramsey was an accomplished scholar at the University of Minnesota, graduating with a B.A. in business and minors in marketing and communications.
+Ramsey studied at the University of Minnesota, graduating with a B.A. in business with minors in marketing and communications.
 Despite offers to play both internationally and professionally, she chose to retire from hockey and focus on a career in communications and advertising.
-She has had a brief career as a sports radio commentator and is now a DJ on K-102, a Minneapolis country music radio station.
+She had a brief career as a sports radio commentator and is now a DJ on K-102, a Minneapolis country music radio station, as well as the head of business development for a sports media company.